theobald-software/kb.theobald-software.github.io/content/_erpconnect-samples/get-a-list-of-all-users.md

 ---
 layout: page
-title: Receiving a list of all users
+title: Get a List of all users
 description: Receiving a list of all users
 permalink: /:collection/:path
 weight: 9
 ---

 This sample shows how to read the user names and address data of all users in the SAP system using the function module BAPI_HELPVALUES_GET.<br>

-BAPI_HELPVALUES_GET requires the use of selection parameters, because it contains an import Table (SELECTION_FOR_HELPVALUES)
+### Call BAPI_HELPVALUES_GET

+The following sample code reads user names and address data of SAP users using uses selection parameters for the import Table (SELECTION_FOR_HELPVALUES) of BAPI_HELPVALUES_GET.

 ```csharp
 static ArrayList getUserList(string sign, string option, string low, string high)